AstunTechnology/geonetwork-snippets/README.md

 * As an admin, naviagate to contribute -> manage directory and choose "create a template"
 * Paste your xml into the box labelled "XML snippet"
-* Choose a group if required, otherwise leave this blank
+* Choose a group to assign it to (this is now mandatory)
 * Click the "Import directory entry" button